templep/devops/README.md

 ### Scheduling

-- Introduction to the course and DevOps: Oct.
-10th, 2022
+- Introduction to the course and DevOps: March 25th, 2025
-- Quick overview of DevSecOps and MLSecOps: Oct.
-13th, 2022
+- Quick overview of DevSecOps and MLSecOps: May the 23rd, 2025
-- Final presentations: Dec.
-7th, 2022 (8h-10h)
+- Final presentations: May 16th, 2025 (8h-11h)

 ### Material

-The introduction to the course and DevOps can be found [here](https://people.irisa.fr/Benoit.Combemale/course/esir/esir3/).
+All the material can be found on the Moodle module dedicated to this class.

 ### Tutorial activities

 Students have to choose a system with micro-services to apply some DevOps related tools on it;
-if they cannot think of such system/project, they can go to the [doodle](https://github.com/selabs-ur1/doodle) github page and use it.
+if they cannot think of such system/project, they can go to the [doodle](https://github.com/barais/doodlestudent) github page and use it.
+You can also find a "detailled" pull request to launch the application on "dev mode".
+This is the kind of pull requests that is expected to be __sent on THIS repo__ for the evaluation of your technical realisation